The ultimate guide on how to use verbs in your writing, including vivid verb examples and a handy list of over 333 strong verbs!

 - He raced to the station.

-- She leaped off the diving platform.
+- She leapt off the diving platform.

 And that’s the basic idea about vivid verbs.
 If you use the right verb, you will communicate more swiftly and effectively than if you choose the wrong one to start with – then try to patch the damage with yet more verbiage.

-State Of Being Verbs
+State of Being Verbs

 Take a look at these sentences: